Numbers Into Beauty – Valencia

 The City of Arts and Sciences

-How many times have kids, teenagers, and college students sat through a calculus or science class and thought “When will I ever use this in real life?”
-However I can safely say that architect Santiago Calatrava must have received straight A’s for such classes, in addition to his art and design classes.
-As his teacher was going on about quadratic equations and finding volume of irregular shapes, he actually took notes.
-Through his skills he put Valencia on the pulse of art, science and tourism when he translated his visions into the City of Arts and Sciences.
+How many times have kids, teenagers, and college students sat through a calculus or science class and thought, “When will I ever use this in real life?”
+However, I can safely say that architect Santiago Calatrava must have received a straight A for such classes, in addition to his art and design classes.
+As his teacher was going on about quadratic equations and finding the volume of irregular shapes, he actually took notes.
+Through his skills, he put Valencia on the pulse of art, science, and tourism when he translated his visions into the City of Arts and Sciences.

-I was never that great in math and science, but walking around the City of Arts and Sciences had me thinking about how some professions such as Architects and Engineers do actually use it in their every day work.
-And if it weren’t for math and science these buildings wouldn’t exist.
+I was never that great in math and science, but walking around the City of Arts and Sciences had me thinking about how some professions, such as Architects and Engineers, actually use it in their everyday work.
+And if it weren’t for math and science, these buildings wouldn’t exist.
 For example, suppose you’ve designed a building that you want to support on a series of concrete columns.
 If you wanted to place the columns every twelve feet, what diameter columns would you need to build to support the structure?
 How about if you wanted to place the columns every sixteen feet?
-Now what size columns would you need?
+Now, what size columns would you need?
 You can’t just make buildings that look good.
 They’ve also got to stand up.
-You need to know the maximum force each material can take, and how much force you’re actually putting on it.
+You need to know the maximum force each material can take and how much force you’re actually putting on it.

 Just look at all of the curves on the Palacio de las Artes – that’s calculus.
 Numbers transformed into beauty.